 I’m amazed at how Huggies used storytelling to increase their conversion rate.
 Huggies and Ogilvy had a definite and measurable goal – to connect with and deepen a relationship with expectant moms.
 They wanted to build engagement even before the baby is born.

 To accomplish that goal, Ogilvy decided to get expectant moms involved.
-After the exercise and through their campaign, “Delivery Hugs,” they created a powerful video that triggered a strong emotional response from people – especially mothers and moms-to-be
+Through their campaign, “Delivery Hugs,” they created a powerful video that triggered a strong emotional response from people – especially mothers and moms-to-be

 The video was viewed by millions of people.
 When those people shared the video and the story behind it, people were moved to tears.